Bleachfuel/react-carousel/readme.md

 - **Automatic Pagination (Optional) (⏱️ Set it and Forget it):** Allows automatic page transitions after a defined interval, providing a hands-free browsing experience.
 - **Counter Display (Optional) ( Keep Track 🚨):** Displays a counter indicating the current page and total number of items, giving users a clear understanding of their position within the carousel.

+## **✨ NEW FEATURE (navigation 🧭)✨**
+> Optional navigation that is dynamically added based on the amount of children.
+> - `carousel-navigation:` Control the overall navigation container.
+> - `carousel-navigation-button:` Customize the individual buttons for a cohesive look ✨.
 ## **✨ NEW FEATURE (Flexible Scrolling ↕️↔️)✨**
 > Choose between fluid horizontal scrolling () or intuitive vertical scrolling () for maximum control.
 This enhanced flexibility allows you to tailor the carousel's behavior to your specific content and  user needs 😮.
 ##  **✨NEW FEATURE (OnChange callback 🤩)✨**